Post Holdings Stock Options

 Put-to-Call Volume

-Most options investors, including buyers and sellers of Post Holdings' calls and puts, are not very successful.
-It is estimated that an average options trader loses somewhere between 80% to 90% of the time.
+Unfortunately, most Post Holdings' options investors are not very successful.
 Post Holdings' option open interest and volume spread between outstanding puts and calls are regarded by many investors as reliable indicators of the overall future market direction.
-Using current Post Holdings' option volume and open interest to make an investment decision is considered a contrarian-sentiment measure that can be utilized in many timing strategies in both derivative and spot marketplace.

 Rule 16 of the current Post contract